dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Anyone who doesn't take truth seriously in small matters cannot be trusted in large ones either.
+  It is not enough to know your craft - you have to have feeling.
+Science is all very well, but for us imagination is worth far more.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1392 days)
+## 🌟 Experiences (1393 days)

 ### 🧮 Programming languages